Investment in Agriculture R&D Delivers Results that Matter

 I’m growing more food than ever before with better seeds, better fertilizer, and better crop protection.
 The theme song of my farm here in Mexico could be “Getting Better,” by the Beatles, with its familiar chorus: “It’s getting better all the time.”

 Dr. Borlaug and my father would be amazed at how much we grow on the farm today.
-We have seeds that flourish at our high altitude and in our sandy soil, crop-protection tools that help us fend off weeds, parasites, et maladies, and sustainable technologies and methods such as no-till machinery that help me keep organic residues in the soil, and crop rotation.
+We have seeds that flourish at our high altitude and in our sandy soil, crop-protection tools that help us fend off weeds, pests, and diseases, and sustainable technologies and methods such as no-till machinery that help me keep organic residues in the soil, and crop rotation.

 And it can keep on getting better—if we make shrewd investments.

-That’s the conclusion of a new rapport du Copenhagen Consensus Center, a think tank that seeks to provide “the smartest solutions to the world’s biggest problems.”
+That’s the conclusion of a new report from the Copenhagen Consensus Center, a think tank that seeks to provide “the smartest solutions to the world’s biggest problems.”
 A team of five authors says that “agricultural R&D is likely one of the best uses of resources” in the coming decades.

 They argue that additional funding for agricultural R&D is the most effective way to improve the quality of life for people in the poorest nations.
-Their plan would boost agricultural output by 10 pour cent, lower food prices by 16 pour cent, and reduce hunger by 35 pour cent, according to the report.
+Their plan would boost agricultural output by 10 percent, lower food prices by 16 percent, and reduce hunger by 35 percent, according to the report.

-The price tag: $5.2 billion per year over the next 35 ans.
+The price tag: $5.2 billion per year over the next 35 years.

 That’s a big commitment—but the total also is less than what Qatar spent last year to host the World Cup.